HebaNAS/Personal-Blog/src/blog/build-your-first-neural-network-the-intro.md

 ### Gradient Descent
 <br/>
-Finally, for the last ingredient in our learning process, we need a method for the learning algorithm to tune its parameters so that the next time it sees the data, it can predict an output that is closer to the true one, hence, decrease the loss.
+Finally, for the last ingredient in our learning process, we need a method for the learning algorithm to tune its parameters so that the next time it sees the data, it can predict an output that is closer to the true one, hence, decrease the cost.

-If we draw a diagram representing the relationship between the algorithm's parameters and the loss, we might get a graph like in figure 6.
+If we draw a diagram representing the relationship between the algorithm's parameters and the cost, we might get a graph like in figure 6.
 When our algorithm is learning, it is basicaly navigating the parameter space, trying to find the lowest point, the "global minimum", where we can say the algorithm has the best (optimal) set of parameters achieving the lowest possible error.
 When the algorithm is navigating the parameter space, we need a means to know the direction it's moving towards, is it moving towards the global minimum, which is what we need, or away from it towards a higher error?
 To get the direction of the algorithm, we need to calculate the _gradient_ of the current step in time.
-The gradient can be calculated by getting the derivative of the current loss with respect to the set of weights and bias.
-Using the gradient, we can adjust the value of the weights and bias either negatively or positively to nudge the algorithm towards the best values for weights and bias that achieve the minimum loss.
+The gradient can be calculated by getting the derivative of the current cost with respect to the set of weights and bias.
+Using the gradient, we can adjust the value of the weights and bias either negatively or positively to nudge the algorithm towards the best values for weights and bias that achieve the minimum cost.
 This is called the _Gradient Descent Algorithm_ and is the backbone of training neural networks.

 <br/>
 <br/>